 - It uses the same S5 chip found in Series 5.

 - I can’t tell the difference in the SE’s speed compared to Series 5 or Series 6.

 - As of now, there’s nothing wrong with the S5 chip found in the SE.
 It performs all actions and opens all apps with great speed.

 Insides: Series 6

-Overall impression: Series 6 is faster on paper than the SE, but it’s not noticeable.
+Summary: Series 6 is faster on paper than the SE, but it’s not noticeable.
 Series 6 has three minor hardware differences like a U1 chip, 5Ghz compatibility, and a third-generation heart rate sensor, but none of these add much to the everyday experience.

 - I averaged 37 hours of runtime with Always-On disabled with two hour-long workouts and eight hours of sleep tracking.